 The most perfect cake for summertime celebrations!
 If you love lemonade, you’ll love this strawberry lemonade cake with sour lemon buttercream, creamy and zesty lemon curd filling, and loads of strawberries in every bite!
 I love how the buttercream and filling balance out the sweetness of the cake, making it just right!
 Garnish the top with strawberries and lemon wedges right before serving for a stunning presentation!

-Watch my YouTube video recipe for step-by-step instructions and see how I put together this lemon cake!
+Watch my YouTube video recipe for step-by-step instructions and see how I put together this lemon and strawberry cake!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 How to Make Your Own Buttermilk!

 I love to use buttermilk for baking recipes since the acid in the milk makes for a lighter and fluffier cake.
 You can make your own buttermilk, too!
 Just measure out 1 cup whole milk and add 1 tablespoon white vinegar or 2 tablespoons lemon juice.
 Stir and wait for 1 minute, then add to the recipe.